Ultrafine nano-sulfur particles anchored on in situ exfoliated graphene for lithium–sulfur batteries†

-The development of lithium–sulfur is still impeded by two main obstacles, the dissolution of lithium polysulfides and the pristine insulation of sulfur.
-Here, high energy ball-milling with the assistance of dielectric barrier discharge plasma has been explored to synthesize ultrafine sulfur particles anchored on in-situ exfoliated graphene for Li–S batteries.
-The formed ultrafine sulfur particles ont only afford more sufficient electrical contact towards graphene support and alleviate volume expansion compared to bulk sulfur.
-On the other hand, with robust etching function of dielectric barrier discharge plasma, litthle oxygen-doping was observed in exfoliated few-layer graphene, offering sufficient capture sits towards lithium polysulfides.
-Ultrafine sulfur/graphene composite with little oxygen-doping exhibits a superior cycling performance and rate capability in contrast to the control samples without the exertion of dielectric barrier discharge plasma.
-Little capacity degradation rate of 0.07% per cycle was achieved at 0.5 C over 500cycles.
+The development of lithium–sulfur is impeded by two main obstacles: the dissolution of lithium polysulfides and the pristine insulation of sulfur.
+Here, high energy ball-milling with the assistance of dielectric barrier discharge plasma was used in synthesis of ultrafine sulfur particles anchored on in situ exfoliated graphene for Li–S batteries.
+The ultrafine sulfur particles formed not only afford more sufficient electrical contact towards graphene support, but also alleviate volume expansion compared with bulk sulfur.
+On the other hand, with robust etching function of dielectric barrier discharge plasma, little oxygen-doping was observed in exfoliated few-layer graphene, offering sufficient capture sites towards lithium polysulfides.
+The ultrafine sulfur/graphene composite with little oxygen-doping exhibits superior cycling performance and rate capability in contrast to the control samples without the exertion of dielectric barrier discharge plasma.
+Little capacity degradation rate of 0.07% per cycle was achieved at 0.5C over 500 cycles.